-SmartArt is the successor to the Diagrams option in PowerPoint that let you insert organization charts and some simple diagrams.
-Certainly, SmartArt is much more involved than its predecessors -- yet it is quite easy to get started with this feature since almost everything you do is wizard driven.
-In this tutorial you'll learn how to insert a SmartArt graphic within PowerPoint 2011 for Mac.
+SmartArt is the successor to the diagramming option in earlier versions of PowerPoint.
+This SmartArt graphics feature lets you insert organization charts and some simple diagrams.
+Certainly, SmartArt is much more involved than its predecessors, yet it is quite easy to get started with this feature since almost everything you do is wizard-driven.
+In this tutorial, you'll learn how to insert a SmartArt graphic within PowerPoint 2011 for Mac.
 You can also look at our What is SmartArt? and SmartArt Samples pages to learn more about SmartArt.

 Follow these steps to insert a new SmartArt graphic in PowerPoint 2011 for Mac: